alexandrenm/Crime-in-Essex/README.md

 ## Description

-It is based on January 2018 crime data (most recent data).
+It is based on January 2018 crime data (the most recent data).
 Knowing it does not change much over time, this month alone is quite representative of the criminal hotspots in Essex.
 Naturally, other months can be plotted and compared.

 ## Getting Started